-Which glazing type has the best noise reduction properties?
+Which glazing type offers the best noise reduction?

-A thicker cut is better suited when using monolithic glass.
+Choose a thicker cut when using monolithic glass.

 Laminated glass is best for increased thickness levels.
-You can also use varied thickness ranges for individual glass lites, or laminated for one or both lites.
+This applies to individual glass lites, or laminated for one or both lites.

-There are many insulated glass options available, such as glass thickness ranges, air spaces, gas fills, spacers, and sealants.
+There are many available insulated glass options, such as thickness ranges, air spaces, gas fills, spacers, and sealants.

-Examine framing and sealants, which can also contribute to overall acoustics of a building’s window structure.
+Examine framing and sealants, which can also contribute to overall acoustics.

 What STC Rating Do I Need for Glass?

-It’s most prudent to decide required noise cancellation levels prior to purchasing any building materials.
-This requires some thought, and is more involved than simply stating: “35 STC is ideal for all offices, and partitions to match.”
+It’s prudent to determine required noise cancellation levels prior to purchasing any building materials.
+This involves some thought, and is more complex than simply stating: “35 STC is ideal for all offices, and partitions to match.”

-Standard construction practices typically leave gaps allowing noise to bypass even the most insulated walls.
-Soundwaves follow the path of least resistance and can travel through HVAC vents, up through ceilings and over walls, and even electrical outlets.
-Noise movement through even the smallest cracks is called acoustic flanking.
+Standard construction practices typically leave gaps letting noise bypass even the most insulated walls.
+Soundwaves follow the path of least resistance, and can travel through HVAC vents, up through ceilings and over walls, and even electrical outlets.

-Glass walls constructed from 50 STC-rated materials can drop into the mid-30s via acoustic flanking.
-There are several options and upgrades you can implement to eliminate this noise.
-This includes adding a layer of drywall, filling gaps with acoustic sealant, and upgrading doors.
-You can also use a special ambient noise system known as sound masking.
-When broadcast at a specific frequency, this works to block noise throughout an office.
+Glass walls comprising 50 STC-rated materials can drop into the mid-30s via acoustic flanking—even through the smallest cracks.
+Several options and upgrades to eliminate this noise include adding a layer of drywall, filling gaps with acoustic sealant, and upgrading doors.
+There’s also a special ambient system known as sound masking, designed to block noise throughout office areas.

 Other options include upgraded glass panes known as lites.
-While these offer another alternative, they are higher in cost and aren’t effective unless other areas of the room are tightly sealed.
+While these offer another alternative, they are higher in cost and aren’t effective unless other areas are tightly sealed.

 While glass alone is merely a faint noise insulator, methods such as lamination or double-glazing can significantly improve performance and noise reduction.

-A single lite has an STC rating ranging from the high-20s to mid-30s, with its score increasing as glass becomes thicker.
+A single lite has an STC rating ranging from high-20s to mid-30s, with its score increasing as glass thickens.
 Standard walls in most homes are 33 STC, while studio-level soundproofing requires a rating of at least 45.
-With this in mind, a mid-30s score might seem low, but it’s suitable for office spaces lacking all-glass construction.
+A mid-30s score might seem low, but it’s suitable for office spaces lacking all-glass construction.

 Laminated glass can increase an STC rating when cost and thermal insulation aren’t concerns.
-Lamination comprises adhering two panes of glass together with a special adhesive to add strength and block soundwaves.
-PolyVinyl Butyral (PVB) or Ethylene Vinyl Acetate (EVA) adhesives harden to keep the two lites together, even if cracking should occur at some point.
+Created by sandwiching various interlayers in between two glass lites, this special adhesive adds strength and blocks soundwaves.
+Laminated glass will also stay in place, even if a significant impact should occur.
 This is similarly utilized to create windshields and other extra-strength, durable glass.

-PVB and EVA alone are solid insulators, with some laminated panes’ STC ratings reaching as high as 40 or more.
-The exact ranking depends on the glass and its adhesive thickness.
-Consider special acoustic PVBs to block higher noise levels if your budget permits.
+With some laminated panes’ STC ratings reaching as high as 40 or more, the exact ranking depends on the glass and adhesive thickness.

-Double-glazed, or double-pane glass features two lites in a frame with a layer of air between them.
+Double-glazed, or double-pane glass features two lites in a frame with a layer of air in between.
 This setup is often used for thermal efficiency in homes, but isn’t necessary for interior rooms.
 Due to its higher insulating properties, other gasses such as argon are sometimes substituted for air.